-wogma rating: Watch when on TV/online (?) - or better yet, satellite broadcast
+wogma rating: Add to “To Watch” list, watch some day (?) - or better yet, satellite broadcast

 Produced by NFDC and written, directed & edited by Priya Krishnaswamy, Gangoobai is film that has some genuine emotions at its core.
 However, the film in itself struggles to make its point.
 It tries more than a tad too hard to make you feel for the central character.
 Some poorly written characters and situations, mediocre performances make things worse for this film that is also weak technically.Read more